gangdong/gangdong.github.io/_posts/2018-06-28-Web-jekyll-pagination.markdown

 ```
 #### More
 Currently jekyll-paginate plugin doesn't allow paging over groups of posts linked by a common tag or category.
 The more recent [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) plugin can support the pagination for categories, tags and collections.
 See the pagination examples in the repository.<br> **This plugin is not supported by GitHub Pages.
-I haven't tried it!**
+I haven't tried it!** :worried: